Qualified Rigger and Hand Signal

 Target Audience

-Crane Operators, Workers who handle Loads and work within Load Fall Zones.
+Essential workers from oil and gas, construction, industrial, or maritime environments, such as Crane Operators, Workers who handle Loads, and work within Load Fall Zones.

 Prerequisites